FourjsGenero/tool_fglped/README.md

 ### Installation

-Make sure that the FGLPEDPATH environment variable defines the actual directory fglped is located in.
+You don't need to install fglped.
+Just make sure that an fgl installation and this fglped directory is in the PATH.
+You can call the fglped(.bat) script which compiles and runs the editor in one go.

 ### Usage hints